The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Modeling research

-The result of p-p interaction model fitting might indicate a scenario where a hidden Supernova Remnant (SNR) with relative long Sedov time \citep{de2022exploring} is close to the MC associated with J0007$+$5659u.
-The SNR traps low energy CR protons in a small region and leads to the lonely $>$ 25 TeV emission of J0007$+$5659u.
-However, the large position offset about 0.3$^{\circ}$ between the MC and J0007$+$5659u and the low probability of an SNR at a distance of 0.7 kpc have never been observed reduce the reliability of this explanation.
+The minimum energy of the injection protons expected in our hadronic model is relatively high.
+This might imply a scenario where a supernova remnant (SNR) possessing a long Sedov time \citep{de2022exploring} is associated with the MC in proximity to J0007$+$5659u.
+The SNR traps low-energy CR protons in a small region and leads to the lonely $>$ 25 TeV emission from J0007$+$5659u.
+However, our examination within the online high-energy SNR catalog \citep{ferrand2012census} appeared not to support this explanation, as no SNR spatially close to J0007$+$5659u was found.\footnote{\url{http://snrcat.physics.umanitoba.ca}} Searching for some other CR proton accelerator candidates like blazars \citep {murase2012blazars} and active galactic nuclei (AGN) \citep{george2008active} in this sky region, along with a CO survey possessing higher angular resolution, are required for further research.

-Figure \ref{fig:5} (b) shows the comparison between the leptonic and hadronic best-fit SED of J0007$+$5659u as well as the sensitivity of 3 $\times$ 10$^{4}$ seconds' XMM-Newton observation.
-It is expected that the result of XMM-Newton observation can distinguish the leptonic origin of J0007$+$5659u from the hadronic origin.
-The further plan of X-ray band observation with XMM-Newton for this source is now in discussion.